Hannesburgo/Python-Table-Converter/readme.txt

-A Python program, made to adquire tables and convert them to patterns gave by the user.
+A Python program I made to the business I work for.
+It was made to convert the structure of a table of produts to another strucutre, so it can be used into the Wordpress Database.